Multi-Instance Multi-Label Learning

 Here in the experiments, 1,500 images are used as training examples while the remaining 500 images are used for testing.
-Experiments are repeated for thirty runs by using random training/test partitions, and the average and standard deviation are summarized in Table~\ref{table:scene},\footnote{\textit{Ranking loss}, \textit{average recall} and \textit{average F1} are not available for \textsc{AdtBoost.MH}.} where the best performance on each criterion has been highlighted in boldface.
+Experiments are repeated for thirty runs by using random training/test partitions, and the average and standard deviation are summarized in Table~\ref{table:scene},\footnote{For the shared implementation of \textsc{AdtBoost.MH} (http://www.grappa.univ-lille3.fr/ grappa/en\_index.php3?info=software), \textit{ranking loss}, \textit{average recall} and \textit{average F1} are not available in the program's outputs.} where the best performance on each criterion has been highlighted in boldface.

-Pairwise $t$-tests with 95\% significance level disclose that all the MIML algorithms are all significantly better than \textsc{AdtBoost.MH} and \textsc{MlSvm} on all the seven evaluation criteria.
-This is impressive since as mentioned before, these evaluation criteria measure the learning performance from different aspects and one algorithm rarely outperforms another algorithm on all criteria.
-Both \textsc{MimlSvm} and \textsc{MimlSvm$_{mi}$} are significantly better than \textsc{RankSvm} on all the evaluation criteria. \textsc{MimlBoost} is significantly better than \textsc{RankSvm} on the first five criteria.
+Pairwise $t$-tests with 95\% significance level disclose that all the MIML algorithms are significantly better than \textsc{AdtBoost.MH} and \textsc{MlSvm} on all the seven evaluation criteria.
+This is impressive since as mentioned before, these evaluation criteria measure the learning performance from different aspects and one algorithm rarely outperforms another algorithm on all criteria. \textsc{MimlSvm} and \textsc{MimlSvm$_{mi}$} are both significantly better than \textsc{RankSvm} on all the evaluation criteria, while \textsc{MimlBoost} and \textsc{MimlNn} are both significantly better than \textsc{RankSvm} on the first five criteria. \textsc{MimlNn} is significantly better than \textsc{Ml-$k$nn} on all the evaluation criteria.
 Both \textsc{MimlBoost} and \textsc{MimlSvm$_{mi}$} are significantly better than \textsc{Ml-$k$nn} on all criteria except \textit{hamming loss}. \textsc{MimlSvm} is significantly better than \textsc{Ml-$k$nn} on \textit{one-error}, \textit{average precision}, \textit{average recall} and \textit{average F1}, while there are ties on the other criteria.
-Moreover, note that the best performances on all evaluation criteria are always attained by MIML algorithms.
+Moreover, note that the best performance on all evaluation criteria are always attained by MIML algorithms.
 Overall, comparison on the scene classification task shows that the MIML algorithms can be significantly better than the non-MIML algorithms; this validates the powerfulness of the MIML framework.